The Ultimate Guide to RV Camping in Massachusetts

 Wildlife Encounters and Precautions

-You do want to watch out for rattlesnakes and copperhead snakes while out hiking.
-Additionally, you will want to make sure to make plenty of noise while hiking to scare bears away.
-If you do come across a bear that isn’t scared, raise your arms to make yourself as big as possible and back away slowly.
+Most Massachusetts animals will likely leave you alone, but you’ll want to watch out for rattlesnakes and copperhead snakes while out hiking.
+Additionally, make plenty of noise while hiking to scare bears away.
+If you do come across a bear, raise your arms to make yourself as big as possible and back away slowly.
 Use bear spray on bears that come toward you.

 Related